 2. A continuing-contract faculty member who is to be laid off because of discontinuation of program shall receive twelve (12) months’ notice.
 A continuing-contract faculty member who is to be laid off because of financial exigency shall receive notice by April 1, or as provided by law.

-3. A continuing-contract faculty member who is to be laid off shall receive a one-year sabbatical to enable him either to increase his or her skills or to train for a new field, subject to the limitations below.
+3. A continuing-contract faculty member who is to be laid off shall receive a one-year sabbatical to enable the faculty member either to increase his or her skills or to train for a new field, subject to the limitations below.

 For a period of twelve (12) months, the person on sabbatical is to receive monthly remuneration of 50 percent of the monthly salary, which would be paid to him or her if he or she were not laid off.
 The number of such sabbaticals granted per year shall not exceed four percent of the total number of certified full-time faculty employed by the College.